mooxiu/mooxiu.github.io/content/blog/distinguish-some-acronyms/index.md

 +++
-title = "Remarks about concepts in Flynn's taxonomy" date = "2024-11-04T00:43:02+09:00"
+title = "Remarks on concepts in Flynn's taxonomy" date = "2024-11-04T00:43:02+09:00"

 #